International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 Appropriate sampling shall be used to determine whether the operational environment or component as a whole continues to meet the IDS requirements.
 6. The applicant is obliged to cooperate in accordance with § 3.2.
 In particular, it shall prepare documentation of the changes to the technical and organizational measures in accordance with § 3.2 Para.
 2.
-7. The evaluation facility prepares a evaluation report and sends it to the certification body.
+7. The evaluation facility prepares an evaluation report and sends it to the certification body.

 ## 4. The certification procedure
 ### §4.1 Contractual basis